Multi Port Forwarder

 Example #3

-Monitor activity of web traffic (without changes).
+Monitor web traffic activity (without making changes).

-(even though Direction is set as Outgoing), since bi-directional communication
+performed in both directions (even though the Direction is set to Outgoing), as a

 Example #4